 Tip #2 – Insurance Ratings Based on the Type of Anxiety Disorder

-As we already mentioned, another component of evaluating applicants with anxiety is to narrow down the anxiety diagnosis.
+As I already mentioned, another component of evaluating applicants with anxiety is to narrow down the anxiety diagnosis.
 The type of anxiety you suffer from can significantly influence your life insurance rating.

 Check out some common ratings outcomes below!